 Origin and History

-The regiment was created on February 1 1706 for L.-H. de Bourbon-Condé, Duc d'Enghien.
-After the death of Louis de Bourbon-Condé, Comte de Clermont, on April 1 1710, the regiment remained without owner until July 17 1788.
+The regiment, counting two battalions, was created on 1 February 1, 1706 for Louis Henri de Bourbon-Condé, Duc d'Enghien.
+After the death of Louis de Bourbon-Condé, Comte de Clermont, on April 1, 1710, the regiment remained without owner until July 17, 1788.

 During the Seven Years' War, the regiment ranked 100th.
 In the absence of a colonel/owner, it was under the command of its successive lieutenant-colonels: